The World’s Best Budgeting Apps: Spend Less, Save More

 For example, saying that you’ll never again spend money on things you don’t need is a goal that manages to be both too lofty and too vague, making it very difficult to stick to.
 As such, focus on the little things.

 Start by downloading a free version of an app.
-Go to Starbucks less often.
-Drop any subscriptions you don’t use.
-Take small steps and encourage good spending habits each day - in the long run, it’ll get you far.
+In 2025, the average American spent $219 per month on digital subscriptions; drop any you don't use.
+Take small steps and encourage good spending habits each day, as this will go a long way in the future.

 Ensuring You Don’t Spend Money You Don’t Have